What compels someone to pick a book off a shelf that’s full of choices? Or to click on a book in a seemingly infinite online store?

 Don’t just look at the vote tally.
 Sure, having a runaway winner in each poll can be great, but be sure to read the comments closely to understand why an option won over the other.
 Look for themes and recurrent reactions in the feedback.
 Use these insights to revise your cover design.

 Avoid this pitfall

-Your book title is distinct from your cover design, and creating the two should be separate processes.
-Each has different considerations and will be judged using distinct criteria.
+Your book title is distinct from your cover design, and creating the two should be a separate process.
+Each has different considerations and will be judged using specific criteria.
 Testing more than one thing at a time is problematic because it skews your results.